 Finally, we’ve got a Jurassic World Easter egg for you.
 Jurassic Park is my all-time favourite movie and while I absolutely adored Jurassic World the first time I watched it, it’s lustre has somewhat cracked over the three years since its release.
 Nevertheless, the one thing I cannot argue with is that Colin Trevorrow clearly went in to the project with a real care and love for the original.

 This extends to the inclusion of Jeff Goldblum’s Dr. Ian Malcolm in a very small, but visible way.
 After things start to go south on Isla Nublar, we return to the control room where Chris Pratt and Bryce Dallas Howard are watching things unfold.
 On the desk next to Jake Johnson’s plastic dinosaurs, we can see Ian Malcolm’s name emblazoned on the jacket of a book entitled ‘God Creates Dinosaurs’.

 Xenomorphs in Predator 2 – During a scene in which Danny Glover stumbles upon the trophy room of the fearsome Predator, the skull of a Xenomorph from Alien can clearly be seen on the wall.

 The Simpsons in Godzilla – No I’m not pulling your leg.
 During the taxi chase scene through New York, the taxi driver’s name can be seen on his ID card: Armin Tamzarian.
 That’s the real name of Principal Seymour Skinner in the now infamous Principal and the Pauper episode.

 Dumbo in Lilo & Stitch – Dumbo is one of Disney’s most-loved characters and in Lilo & Stitch, a small doll of the shy elephant can be seen poking out of Lilo’s easel.
-Disney loves a good Easter egg but this one is just extra sweet.
+Disney movie Easter eggs are rife in most of the studio’s films but this one is just too darn cute to ignore.